nicodv/kmodes/README.rst

 FAQ
 ---

-Q: I'm seeing errors such as `TypeError: '<' not supported between instances of 'str' and 'float'` when using the `kprototypes` algorithm.
+Q: I'm seeing errors such as :code:`TypeError: '<' not supported between instances of 'str' and 'float'` when using the :code:`kprototypes` algorithm.

 A: One or more of your numerical feature columns have string values in them.
 Make sure that all columns have consistent data types.